landed78/landed78.github.io/about.md

 permalink: /about/
 ---

-Mergers & Acquisitions - business and AI integration for growth
+Mergers & Acquisitions - business and AI integration

 ### More Information

-Looking to connect the dots backwards and then forwards.
+Connecting the dots backwards and then forwards.

+This page was created from scratch and hosted on github.io

 ### Contact me